 These courses will help you, develop confidence, fitness and communication skills.
 Performing Art learners have an opportunity to work towards an end of term performance.

-You will build your skills through group and individual project working.
-The information technology courses will give learners a good knowledge of how to develop and safely apply a range of computing skills for use in every day life.
+You will build your skills through group and individual project work.
+The digital skills courses will give learners a good knowledge of how to develop and safely apply a range of digital skills for use in every day life.

-Through a range of different courses you will be supported to develop your communication, self-advocacy, reading and writing skills.
+Through a range of different courses you will be supported to develop your numeracy skills to apply in everyday situations, whilst developing your communication and literacy skills.